alexmatyka/quiz-app/IMPROVEMENTS.md

 # Future Enhancements

+## Code
+- Replace local storage with server api and use all advantages of SSR ( Server actions, server requests with server components )
+- Add support for multi pages for quiz
+- Add field validations for quiz builder
+- use more advanced structure for quiz builder ( separate store property for each block entity instead of common array )
+- Add support for choosing correct answer for quiz's that need this feature
+- Send quiz summary to email

 ## Performance
 - Virtualization for long quiz lists to improve performance.
 - Optimistic UI updates and loading states for a smoother user experience.